Jump$tart and CEE

 Budget Game – Understanding Your Paycheck

 The type and amount of taxes people pay depend on their sources of income, amount of income, and amount and type of spending.
-Lesson – Taxation Overview
+Lesson – Tax Basics You Need to Know

 Interactive Lesson – Filing Your 1040